byu-cs460/byu-cs460/01b-hw-private-repo-mirror/README.md

     - Make sure the visibility of the repository is _Private_ (Step 4).
     - Do _not_ check the box "Initialize this repository with a README" (Step 5).

+ 2. Double-check that:
+    - your repository is _private_; and
- 2. Please double-check that your repository is _private_.
+    - your repository is _empty_.

- 3. Clone the upstream repository by running the following from the
+ 3. Clone the upstream class repository by running the following command in the
     terminal:

     (Substitute "CLASS\_REPO\_PATH" with the path of the upstream class